thanashr/thanashr/README.md

 I am also a naturalist and a person who dreams to give equal education to every child. 🎈✔

-🌱 I’m recently excited about Android development, ReactJS and Blockchain.
+🌱 I’m currently excited about Android development, ReactJS and Blockchain.

 👯 I’m looking for software development full time opportunities.